vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-260.md

    [INFO] Done
    ```

    The `storaged` process needs about 1 minute to flush data.
-Wait 1 minute and then run `ps -ef | grep nebula` to check and make sure that all the Nebula Graph services are stopped.
+Wait 1 minute and then run `ps -ef | grep nebula` to check and make sure that all the NebulaGraph services are stopped.

   !!!
 Note

-        If the services are not fully stopped in 20 minutes, **stop upgrading** and go to the [Nebula Graph community](https://discuss.nebula-graph.io/) for help.
+        If the services are not fully stopped in 20 minutes, **stop upgrading** and go to the [NebulaGraph community](https://discuss.nebula-graph.io/) for help.

-3. Install the new version of Nebula Graph on each machine.
+3. Install the new version of NebulaGraph on each machine.

    1. Install the new binary file.